-8 of the Biggest Global Social Media Platforms
+The 17 Biggest Global Social Media Platforms

-Origin: China (Available globally, Chinese language-only)
+- Origin: China (Available globally, Chinese language-only)

-Name’s Origin: QZone and QQ were shortened from the original name, OICQ.
+- Name’s Origin: QZone and QQ were shortened from the original name, OICQ.
 The O stood for “open” while ICQ is an instant message term that sounds like “I Seek You” when said allowed.

 QZone is a social media channel while QQ is a messaging app that links to a QZone account.
 The two apps serve as an alternative to Facebook in countries like China and South Korea, where the U.S. platform is blocked.

-In 2019, as mobile-first mindsets grew in millennial and Gen Z audiences, Tencent transformed the QQ website into a standalone app.
+In 2019, as mobile-first mindsets grew, Tencent transformed the QQ website into a standalone app.
 QZone still serves as a social media platform while QQ is now similar to the Facebook Messenger app.

-To help you better visualize how people have used QQ and QZone, here’s a quick analogy: When U.S. millennials like me were children, we raced home from school to message our friends on AIM.
+To help you better visualize how people have used QQ and QZone, here’s a quick analogy: When U.S. millennials were children, we raced home from school to message our friends on AIM.

-Then, as we reached our high school years, we ventured onto Facebook, where we could message people, create a profile, and post updates.
+Then, as we reached high school, we ventured onto Facebook, where we could message people, create a profile, and post updates.

 Meanwhile, in China, people in my age group might have messaged friends on QQ’s messaging website instead of AIM.
-Now, QQ users might use its sister app -- QZone -- for a social media experience that’s comparable to Facebook.
+Now, QQ users might use its sister app — QZone — for a social media experience that’s comparable to Facebook.
 Then, to message friends, they use QQ.

 Although Facebook launched 2004, one year before QZone came out, Tencent had already captured the millennial demographic with QQ, figured out how to grow its product competitively with QZone, and continued to add features to pull in Gen Z audiences.